silx-kit/pyFAI/doc/source/operations/index.rst

 PyFAI has been tested on various hardware: i386, x86_64, PPC64le, ARM.
 The main constrain may be the memory requirement: 2GB of memory is a minimal requirement to run the tests.
 The program may run with less but "MemoryError" are expected (appearing sometimes as segmentation faults).
-As a consequence, a 64-bits operating system is strongly advised.
+As a consequence, a 64-bits operating system with enough memory is strongly advised.

 Dependencies
 ------------

 PyFAI is a Python library which relies on the scientific stack (numpy, scipy, matplotlib)

 * Python: version 2.7, 3.4 and 3.5.
   Support for 2.6, 3.2 and 3.3 has been dropped in v0.12
 * NumPy: version 1.4 or newer
 * SciPy: version 0.7 or newer
 * Matplotlib: verson 0.99 or newer